 - Height: 10 inches

-The original Nolah mattress provides a medium-firm sleep with all the basic Nolah benefits: pressure relief, cooling, and durability.
+The Nolah Original provides a medium-firm sleep surface with all the basic Nolah benefits: pressure relief, cooling, and durability.
 Although it may not be as pressure relieving or body conforming as its successors, the mattress achieves a comfortable sleep for side sleepers and back sleepers with its 10-inch thickness and 3-layer foam construction.

-Customer ratings for the original are largely favorable, but there have been some complaints over how soft the mattress tends to feel and the time it takes to adjust to the bed.
+Customer ratings for the Original are largely favorable, but some complain about how soft the mattress tends to feel and the time it takes to adjust to the bed.

-A lot of customers really love the mattress — especially if they’re side sleepers — with some even highlighting that their neck, shoulder, or hip pain has gone away after using it.
+A lot of customers really love the mattress, especially if they’re side sleepers.
+Some even highlight that their neck, shoulder, or hip pain has gone away after using it.
 Some other customers note that the mattress feels like an affordable luxury option and a true “bang for your buck.”

-For this mattress, you can save $100 by removing the trial period.
-If you pay extra, you can have the mattress removed and set up, or include a mattress protector and bamboo cotton sheets with your order.
+For this mattress, you can save $90 by removing the trial period.
+If you pay extra, you can have the mattress removed and set up, or include a mattress protector with your order.

 Nolah Signature 12 Inch